Globally Convergent Multilevel Training of Deep Residual Networks: Introduction

-This paper is organized as follows: Section~\ref{sec:resnet} provides a brief introduction to supervised learning, with a particular focus on the continuous optimal control training framework.
-In section~\ref{sec:rmtr_resnet}, we describe the RMTR method and discuss how to obtain a multilevel hierarchy and transfer operators in the context of ResNets.
-Section~\ref{sec:dynamic_sampling} then proposes an extension of the RMTR method into hybrid (stochastic-deterministic) settings, which is achieved using a dynamic sample size strategy.
-Section~\ref{sec:numerical_experiments} describes various numerical examples, which we employ for testing the proposed multilevel training method.
-Finally, section~\ref{sec:num_results} demonstrates the overall performance of the proposed training method.
-In the end, the summary and possible future work are discussed in section~\ref{sec:conclusion}.
+This paper is organized as follows: \Cref{sec:resnet} provides a brief introduction to supervised learning, with a particular focus on the continuous optimal control training framework.
+In \cref{sec:rmtr_resnet}, we describe the RMTR method and discuss how to obtain a multilevel hierarchy and transfer operators in the context of ResNets. \Cref{sec:dynamic_sampling} proposes an extension of the RMTR method into hybrid (stochastic-deterministic) settings, which is achieved using a dynamic sample size strategy. \Cref{sec:numerical_experiments} describes various numerical examples, which we employ for testing the proposed multilevel training method.
+Finally, \cref{sec:num_results} demonstrates the overall performance of the proposed training method.
+In the end, the summary and possible future work are discussed in \cref{sec:conclusion}.